aarontrefler/ucsd-soc-290-project/README.md

 Final project for "Theories and Practice of Big Data for Social Scientists" (UCSD Sociology 290)

-At its core, our project aimed to understand what aspects of a political supporter on social media make them more or less hateful.
-To give this question traction, we specifically chose to investigate what aspects of Trump supporter on Twitter make them more or less hateful.
-Additionally, we chose to operationalize a supporter’s hatefulness as the amount of negative sentiment contained in the rhetoric of the Trump tweet they chose to re-broadcast (i.e., retweet).
+At its core, our project aimed to understand what aspects of a political supporter on social media make them more or less negative.
+To give this question traction, we specifically chose to investigate what aspects of Trump re-tweeters on Twitter make them more or less negative.
+Additionally, we chose to operationalize a supporter’s negativeness as the amount of negative sentiment contained in the rhetoric of the Trump tweet they chose to re-broadcast (i.e., retweet).

 Project Report: https://drive.google.com/open?id=19EAamW6Agausm2IPreyd1Stu0Tp-D_e1
 Project Presentation: https://drive.google.com/open?id=13KfGAcOPTfvWngOZzbbx-l6A0K5LAtoT